 What did COVID-19 mean for business and management students?

-COVID-19business and management (non-specific)COVID-19 generated a persistently negative tone in student feedback for business and management, sharpening long‑standing pressures around assessment clarity while revealing relative resilience in remote delivery.
-Across National Student Survey (NSS) open‑text comments tagged to COVID-19 from 2018–2025, 12,355 comments show an overall sentiment index of −24.0.
-Within business and management (non‑specific), students talk most about Feedback (10.6%), remain highly critical of Marking criteria (−46.5), and rate Remote learning slightly positive (+2.3).
-The COVID‑19 topic aggregates sector‑wide NSS reflections on disruption; the business and management grouping spans generalist programmes across UK business schools.
+COVID-19 did more than disrupt delivery, it left a persistently negative tone in business and management student feedback and amplified concerns about assessment clarity.
+Across 12,355 National Student Survey (NSS) open‑text comments (see our NSS open-text analysis methodology) tagged to COVID-19 (2018–2025), the overall sentiment index is −24.0.
+Within business and management (non‑specific), students talk most about Feedback (10.6%), remain highly critical of Marking criteria (−46.5), and rate Remote learning slightly positive (+2.3), suggesting relative resilience in online delivery.
+The COVID‑19 topic aggregates sector‑wide NSS reflections on disruption.
+The business and management grouping spans generalist programmes across UK business schools.
 These benchmarks frame how providers adapt delivery, support, and assessment during the pandemic and beyond.

 How did the move online change learning?

 The shift to online platforms reshaped engagement with curriculum materials and contact time.
-Business and management teaching teams prioritised real‑time interaction to sustain seminar dynamics, using live webinars, discussion boards and collaborative tools to keep momentum.
+Business and management teaching teams prioritised real‑time interaction to sustain seminar dynamics, using live webinars, discussion boards, and collaborative tools to keep momentum.
 Remote learning sentiment trends slightly positive in this discipline (+2.3), so teams consolidated live elements, short guided activities, and on‑demand resources to balance flexibility with structure.
-Staff streamlined access to readings, case studies and datasets, and standardised navigation in the virtual learning environment to reduce cognitive load.
+Staff streamlined access to readings, case studies, and datasets, and standardised navigation in the virtual learning environment to reduce cognitive load.

 How did support and communication need to adapt?